How to Become a Substance Abuse Counselor

-According to the U.S. Bureau of Labor Statistics, the average annual salary for a substance abuse counselor is $41,090.
+According to the U.S. Bureau of Labor Statistics, the average annual salary for a drug and alcohol abuse counselor is $41,090 as of 2013.
 Salaries vary from $25,200 (the median wages of the bottom 10%) to $60,160 (the median salary of the top 10%).
-Pay is highest for counselors who work in hospitals while those who work in residential facilities tend to receive the lowest rate of pay for this job.
+Pay is highest for counselors who work in hospitals or who possess advanced degrees, while those who work in residential facilities tend to receive the lowest rate of pay for this job.
+Counselors who operate private practices or who work in high-end rehabilitation facilities can also earn a higher rate of pay, particularly if they specialize in wealthier clients.
+This is not the norm, however, as the majority of substance abuse clients are low-income.

-Courts have recognized that offenders sentenced to drug or alcohol rehabilitation rather than jail are less likely to re-offend, contributing to an increased need for substance abuse counselors.
-This shift from jail time to rehabilitation also reduces the burden of overcrowding in our prisons.
+In addition, courts have recognized that offenders sentenced to drug or alcohol rehabilitation rather than jail are less likely to re-offend, contributing to an increased need for substance abuse counselors.
+This shift from jail time to rehabilitation also reduces the burden of overcrowding in prisons.
+Many former prison inmates are also recommended or required to enroll in outpatient drug treatment or halfway houses as a condition of their parole or release from prison.
+For all these reasons, job opportunities in prison, jail, and halfway house positions are expected to rise in the next decade.